Research

 Q1: How much CO2 does urban vegetation uptake?

 A new approach to separate biogenic fluxes from anthropogenic emissions: A Model for Urban Biogenic CO2 Fluxes: Solar-Induced Fluorescence for Modeling Urban biogenic Fluxes (SMUrF, Wu et al., GMD, 2021).
-Check out model scripts and data release from here.

-• Reveal differences between biogenic vs. anthropogenic fluxes over 40 cities
+• Reveal differences between biogenic vs. anthropogenic fluxes over 40 cities.

-• Reveal urban-rural contrast in NEE fluxes and their diurnal cycles
+• Reveal urban-rural contrast in NEE fluxes and their diurnal cycles.

-• Estimate the resulting imprints on atmospheric column CO2 (using X-STILT).
+• Estimate imprints on atmospheric CO2.

 1. against radiocarbon measurements in London (Zazzeri et al., GRL, 2023);